-- Practice work is not eligible for reassessment.
-Tests will be the only assignment eligible for reassessment. - Evidence of Learning work (exculsive to any Unit Test) with a score below 80% is eligible for reassessment if students have: - Demonstrated readiness through timely and consistent completion of practice work.
-This means completing 80% of practice listed in Infinite Campus. - Completed designated learning experiences as assigned by the teacher as outlined below: - Attending a WIN Session or meeting with teacher - Test Corrections - Additional practice - Timeline: Reassessments must be completed 5 school days after the student receives feedback (unless otherwise determined by the instructor). - Project-Based Assessments that include multiple opportunities for feedback and improvement in the assessment process will represent multiple attempts and be considered a reassessment
+- Practice work is not eligible for reassessment. - Evidence of Learning work with a score below 80% is eligible for reassessment if students have: - O Demonstrated readiness through timely and consistent completion of practice work.
+This means completing 80% of practice listed in Infinite Campus. - o Completed designated learning experiences as assigned by the teacher as outlined below: - Timeline: Reassessments must be completed 5 school days after the student receives feedback (unless otherwise determined by the instructor). - Project-Based Assessments that include multiple opportunities for feedback and improvement in the assessment process will represent multiple attempts and be considered a reassessment